ITP-175-FA18/syllabus/docs/README.md

 There will be videos to watch, exercises to complete, lots of writing and reflection, and of course - coding.

-Not much of this course will be conducted on Canvas, we will use industry tools whenever possible.
+Not much of this course will be conducted on Canvas, we will use industry tools used by technical teams around the world whenever possible.

 ## Instructional Materials